Destinations Greece The Cyclades Santorini

 Must orderthe tasting menu with wine pairings

-The most-considered modern Greek kitchen on Santorini — founded 1985 by George Hatzigiannakis (who's since departed); now in Fira under Michelin-starred chef Ettore Botrini (formerly of his eponymous Etrusco on Corfu).
-Tasting-menu only, deeply rooted in the Santorinian pantry: fava in three textures, sun-dried tomatoes from Mesa Gonia, capers from Akrotiri.
-The wine list takes Assyrtiko more seriously than anywhere on earth.
-Book a month ahead in season.
+The sharpest modern-Greek kitchen on Santorini, founded 1985 by George Hatzigiannakis (since departed) and now in Fira under Michelin-starred chef Ettore Botrini (of Etrusco on Corfu).
+Tasting-menu only, and rooted deep in the Santorinian pantry: fava in three textures, sun-dried tomatoes from Mesa Gonia, capers from Akrotiri.
+The wine list reads Assyrtiko more closely than any other on the island.
+Reserve a month out in season.

 Chef Ettore Botrini since 2021FiraBook a month ahead

-InsiderDo the full tasting with the Assyrtiko pairings — the wine list is the real event.
-Book a month ahead in summer, come early for the room in good light.
+InsiderDo the full tasting with the Assyrtiko pairings; the wine list is the main event.
+Reserve a month ahead in summer, and come early, while the room still has good light.

 Lauda